 What’s one thing you wish people understood better about your job or Propeller as a whole?

 In my team, there’s a diverse range of things you can work on.
-For example next month, I’ll be interning with another team at Propeller, working on projects that are very different from my day-to-day tasks.
+For example next month, I’ll be interning with another team at Propeller, working on projects that are very different from my day-to-day tasks as a product designer.